smarques84/MockLocationDetector/README.md

 # MockLocationDetector
 An android library to help detect mock locations

+# Gradle
+Add the next dependency to your _gradle.build_

+    compile 'com.inforoeste.mocklocationdetector:mock-location-detector:1.0.0'

 # Usage
 From anywhere on your code just call the class MockLocationDetector to access the following available static methods